Dedicated to Discovering How People Make Choices

 – Flint McGlaughlin, Managing Director and CEO, MECLABS Institute

-This excerpt is from Session 5 of MMC5259: Customer Relationship and Effective Lead Management course, part of our graduate certificate program offered through UF.
+This excerpt is from Session 5 of MMC5259: Customer Relationship and Effective Lead Management course.
 The full session aims to introduce students to the unique and unprecedented nature of the web and how it can be used as a living laboratory to study the cognitive decision process of our customers and predict their future behavior.

 Flint McGlaughlin: In front of you right now are the four stages in a relationship — to meet, to know, to trust, to agree.
 Now that's something you should be able to recall instantly, and it should sort of come natural because you can almost discern it from the logic of how relationships develop, but not just because you've heard it said in separate words.
 The connections between the concepts are natural.